DimaNaeem/Covid19-SQL-PowerBi/README.md

 - Analyze global COVID-19 trends over time
 - Compare infection and death rates by region and continent
-- Assess the impact of vaccinations on death and recovery rates
+- Assess the relationship between vaccination coverage and death rates
-- Showcase data storytelling using SQL + Power BI
+- Use SQL for data exploration and Power BI for interactive dashboards

 ---